Surgery Residency | Jersey Shore University Medical Center

 - Provide the trainees with a broad based exposure to patients in the areas designated as the core areas for general surgery: surgical oncology, vascular surgery, trauma, critical care, endoscopy, endocrine surgery, abdominal surgery and surgery of the breast.

-- Provide exposure to all trainees in the subspecialties of surgery, including pediatric surgery, organ transplantation, orthopedics, urology, cardiothoracic surgery, and neurosurgery.
+- Provide exposure to all trainees in the subspecialties of surgery, including pediatric surgery, organ transplantation, urology, plastic, cardiac and thoracic surgery.

 - Ensure an adequate operative experience in the various areas included in the field of general surgery.